torognes/vsearch/README.md

 File | Description
 ---|---
-**align.cc** | New Needleman-Wunsch global alignment, serial.
+**abundance.cc** | Code for extracting and printing abundance information from FASTA headers **align.cc** | New Needleman-Wunsch global alignment, serial.
 Only for testing.
 **align_simd.cc** | SIMD parallel global alignment of 1 query with 8 database sequences
 **allpairs.cc** | All-vs-all optimal global pairwise alignment (no heuristics)